fossasia/AYABInterface/docs/communication/index.rst

 The ``cnfLine`` Message
 ~~~~~~~~~~~~~~~~~~~~~~~

-The host answers `The reqLine Message`_ with a line configuration.
+The host answers :ref:`reqLine` with a line configuration.

 .. _byte-cnfline-v4: